-JP LeFrank is a photographer and photojournalist by trade, and has submitted images to the Wilderness Committee for over 15 years.
-A childhood camper and lover of wild places, JP has always had a passion for protecting the wild, in particular our old-growth forests.
-In his position as Printer/Distribution Co-ordinator, JP is happy to say our paper supplier ensures no trees were felled to produce our in-house printing for our membership.
+JP LeFrank is a photographer and photojournalist by trade and has submitted images to the Wilderness Committee for over 15 years.
+A childhood camper and lover of wild places, JP has always had a passion for protecting the wild, in particular, our old-growth forests.
+In his position as Printer/Distribution Co-ordinator, JP is happy to say our paper supplier ensures no trees were felled to produce our in-house printing for our supporters.
 An avid sportsman, you can find JP in the hockey rink, at the baseball diamond, or launching potatoes.

 Aimee Macdonald, Development and Public Engagement Coordinator, Vancouver

 After completing her BSc in Biology and Environmental Science from McGill University, Aimee moved back to Vancouver to be near the ocean and mountains.
 When a Wilderness Committee door canvasser visited Aimee, she 'reverse canvassed' them for a job.
 Aimee has worked with other organizations such as the Environmental Youth Alliance, where she worked on a community garden project in elementary schools, bridging concepts of food sustainability and urban gardening for youth.
 An active lover of the woods, Aimee can be found riding her bike between urban pockets of nature.